 The Study found lower avoided costs of energy due to sustained low natural gas prices at national hubs and lower estimated costs of complying with the Regional Greenhouse Gas Initiative (RGGI).
 Avoided capacity costs were also lower due to changes in market rules and a lower estimate for the cost of new entry.
 Avoided costs of natural gas were lower based on shale gas breakeven prices.
 Avoided costs for fuel oil and other fuels increased.
 There was also an increase in the values for electric capacity demand reduction induced price effects (DRIPE) and oil DRIPE, where these were estimated to be non-existent or were not calculated in AESC 2015 Study.
-The Study also quantified new benefits for non-embedded NO_x reduction benefits, value of improved reliability, and avoided pool transmission facilities (PTF) costs.
-Due to all these factors, the avoided costs benefits have increased in 2020 compared to 2018.
+The Study also quantified new benefits for non-embedded NO_x reduction benefits, the value of improved reliability, and avoided pool transmission facilities (PTF) costs.
+Due to all these factors, the avoided costs benefits have increased in 2020 compared to years before the 2018 AESC Study.

 Attachment 5, Table E-5 and Attachment 6, Table G-5 provide the calculations of 2020 program year cost-effectiveness.
 Attachment 5, Table E-6 and Attachment 6, Table G-6 show the energy savings goals based on the proposed budgets.
 Attachment 5, Table E-7 and Attachment 6, Table G-7 show a comparison of the goals with the approved program goals from 2019.
-Attachment 5, Table E-5 shows that the proposed portfolio of electric programs, including demand response, is expected to have a benefit/cost ratio of \$4.63, which means that approximately \$4.63 in benefits is expected to be created for each \$1 spent on the programs.
-Attachment 6, Table G-5 shows that the proposed portfolio of gas programs is expected to have a benefit/cost ratio of \$3.27, which means that \$3.27 in benefits is expected to be created for each \$1 spent on the programs.
+Attachment 5, Table E-5 shows that the proposed portfolio of electric programs, including active demand response, is expected to have a benefit/cost ratio of \$4.65, which means that approximately \$4.65 in benefits is expected to be created for each \$1 spent on the programs.
+Attachment 6, Table G-5 shows that the proposed portfolio of gas programs is expected to be created for each \$1 spent on the programs.
 This increase in efficiency investment continues the progress of acquiring all energy efficiency resources that are cost-effective and lower cost than supply.